 Some patients may have fibromyalgia or other myofascial pain syndromes.
 Neck pain resulting in tight muscles and muscle spasms can lead to headaches, as many of the muscles attach to the base of the skull.
 The occipital nerves are located at the base of the skull and can cause pain in the head which may spread upwards to the face.
 Some patients have an early form of a muscle spasm condition called cervical dystonia, which can lead to abnormal head/neck posture and considerable pain.

-Pain can be isolated to the neck region itself.
-They may have sharp, stabbing, aching, pulsing, electrical sensations, burning, with associated numbness.
-It can also radiate into the scalp and may be associated with headaches.
+Pain can be isolated to the neck region itself and patients may experience sharp, stabbing, aching, pulsing, electrifying, or burning sensations of pain; any of which may be associated with numbness.
+It can also radiate into the scalp and may be associated with headaches as well.

-Some patients will describe pain radiating into the shoulder blades and mid back area.
-If the nerve inflammation is significant, patients may experience pain, numbness, and even weakness in the arms and/or hands.
-An MRI, CT, or NCS/EMG may be necessary to better determine the source of pain and optimal treatment.
+Some patients will describe pain spreading to their shoulder blades and mid back area.
+If the nerve inflammation is significant, patients may experience pain, numbness, and weakness in the arms and/or hands.
+An MRI, CT, or NCS/EMG may be necessary to determine the source of the pain and devising an optimal treatment method.

 Nonsurgical treatment options include, but are not limited to:

 - Epidural steroid or Regenerative Medicine Therapy injections